Epilepsy Health Center

-In someone with epilepsy, certain triggers can lead to a seizure.
-Identify and watch for particular behaviors, environments, or physical and emotional signs that precede attacks.
+There are numerous causes of epilepsy ranging from injury to illness and no two people have the same reaction.
+People with epilepsy may have certain triggers which can lead to seizures.
+There are ways to try and prevent the seizures by identifying and watching for particular behaviors, environments, or physical and emotional signs that precede attacks.
 It's not uncommon, for example, to feel annoyed or elated several hours prior to a grand mal seizure, and immediately before the attack.

 In addition, the person may become aware of a warning "aura" -- perhaps a taste or smell: This warning may allow you to lie down in time to avoid falling.
 In cases where the aura is a smell, some people are able to fight off seizures by sniffing a strong odor, such as garlic or roses.
 When the preliminary signs include depression, irritability, or headache, an extra dose of medication (with a doctor's approval) may help prevent an attack.
 In the case of a Jacksonian seizure, firmly squeezing the muscles around those that are twitching can sometimes halt the attack.